 You can also look for Facebook groups in your area dedicated to selling or giving away things for free.

-Another great way to find cheap or even free firewood is by asking your local hardware stores such as Home Depot, Lowe’s, or Menard’s.
+Another great way to find cheap or even free firewood is by asking your local hardware stores such as Menard’s, Home Depot, Lowe’s, or Walmart.

-They usually have a lot of lumber or free wood pallets left over from the projects they’ve done and are happy to give them away rather than throw them out.
+They usually have a lot of lumber left over from their projects and are happy to give them away rather than throw them out.